-- What are attributes of the one nursed? - What are characteristics of the nurse? - How can interactions of the nurse and the recipient of nursing be described? - Are there environmental requirements for the practice of nursing?
+- What are the attributes of the recipient of nursing care? - What are characteristics of the nurse? - How can interactions between the nurse and the recipient of nursing be described? - Are there environmental requirements for the practice of nursing?
+If so, what are they?

 2. What is the context of the theory development?
 Who is the nursing theorist as person and as nurse?

-- Why did the theorist develop the theory? - What is the background of the theorist as a nursing scholar? - What are central values and beliefs set forth by the theorist?
+- Why did the theorist develop the theory? - What is the background of the theorist as a nursing scholar? - What central values and beliefs does the theorist set forth?